Fahim-Hossain-Data/R_Statistical-Modeling-of-Temperature-in-the-United-Kingdom-A-GAMLSS-Approach/README.md

 ---

-## 📊 (a) Perform a preliminary analysis on your data, this usually involves exploratory plots.
+## 📊 (a) Perform a preliminary analysis of the dataset, this usually involves exploratory plots.

 ### 📝 Data Extraction & Summary